Comma: In geographical names

 recommend that the second element be treated as a parenthetical, requiring a second comma after: "The plane landed in Kampala, Uganda, that evening."

 The United States Postal Service and Royal Mail recommend leaving out punctuation when writing addresses on actual letters and packages, as the marks hinder optical character recognition.
-Canada Post has similar guidelines, only making very limited use of hyphens.
+Canada Post has similar guidelines, making only very limited use of hyphens.

 In mathematics

 Similar to the case in natural languages, commas are often used to delineate the boundary between multiple mathematical objects in a list (e.g., $(3, 5, 12)$).
 Commas are also used to indicate the comma derivative of a tensor.

 In numbers

 In representing large numbers, from the right side to the left, English texts usually use commas to separate each group of three digits in front of the decimal.
 This is almost always done for numbers of six or more digits, and often for four or five digits but not in front of the number itself.
 However, in much of Europe, Southern Africa and Latin America, periods or spaces are used instead; the comma is used as a decimal separator, equivalent to the use in English of the decimal point.
 In India, the groups are two digits, except for the rightmost group, which is of three digits.
 In some styles, the comma may not be used for this purpose at all (e.g. in the SI writing style); a space may be used to separate groups of three digits instead.